-When we Google this question, we find that there are slews of experts and insiders offering definitive answers.
+When we Google this question, we find that there are slews of experts and insiders offering definitive answers when it comes to scheduling social media posts.
 Some say weekdays are the best time to post on Facebook, others say weekends.
 One narrows down optimal posting time to Wednesdays at 1 p.m., another swears by Thursdays and Fridays at 4.
 Whose advice should you follow?

-You may need to go through a few rounds of trial and error before you feel like you’re synching up with your audience and getting maximum value from your posts.
+You may need to go through a few rounds of trial and error in your marketing strategy for Facebook before you feel like you’re synching up with your audience and getting maximum value from your posts.
 Here are some things to try:

 Experiment #1: For one week, post Facebook content only on your top two or three most visited days.
 Compare engagement on those days with the engagement you’re used to getting.
 Does it help to post content only on these high-audience days?
 If not, try again.
 Post a day before high-audience days, as Facebook posts tend to peak anywhere between a few hours to a day later.
 Again, compare results and take note.

 The next step is to test out the best times of day for posting.
 If you click on your “best” days, you’ll see a dark blue line indicating peak audience times for that specific day.

 Experiment #2: Test publishing your content during those peak times.
 Then test again by posting a few hours before the peak.
 Compare results.